egiden/django-contact-us-tools/README.rst

     ``BUSINESS_NAME`` is your business or website name to be displayed in the automatic-reply email and ``COPYRIGHT_YEAR`` is the year to be displayed with the copyright notice in the email.

-    For further configuration of the ``BaseMessage`` model, consult the docs.
+    For further configuration of the ``BaseMessage`` model, consult the docs https://django-contact-us-tools.readthedocs.io/en/latest/index.html.

 4. Register the new model to your admit site: